albar965/littlenavmap-manual/en/USERPOINT.md

 The field `Description` allows multi line text and special characters.
 Formatting like italic or bold is not supported.

-Links are recognized in the field `Description` and can be opened in the dock window `Information` on tab `Navaids` which is shown after clicking on a userpoint or selecting `Show Information` in one of the context menus.
+Links are recognized in the field `Description` and can be opened in the dock window `Information` on tab `Navaids` which is shown after clicking on an userpoint or selecting `Show Information` in one of the context menus.

 Normal web links like `http://www.example.com` or `https://www.example.com` are recognized besides directory or file links like `file:///C:/Users/me/Documents/Aircraft%20Notes.txt` on Windows or `file:///home/me/Aircraft%20Notes.txt` on macOS or Linux.